microsoft/c2pa-extension-validator/README.md

 The following asset types can currently be verified by the extension:

-* Images: GIF, JPEG, PNG, WEBP
+* Images: JPEG, PNG, WEBP
 * Videos: mp4

 ## Setup